 As previously indicated, the board of directors, on January 27, 2004, adopted the plan so as to provide a long-term incentive for employees, non-employee directors, consultants, attorneys and advisors of Innocap and its subsidiaries, if any.
-The board of directors believed that Innocap's policy of granting stock options to such persons provided it with a critical advantage in being able to deal with talented individuals.
+The board of directors believed that Innocap's policy of granting stock options to such persons provided it with a critical advantage in being able to deal with talented individuals despite our lack of financial resources ..
 In addition, the plan is intended to provide Innocap with maximum flexibility to compensate plan participants.
 We believe that such flexibility will be an integral part of Innocap's policy to encourage employees, non-employee directors, consultants, attorneys and advisors to focus on the long-term growth of stockholder value.
 The board of directors believes that important advantages to Innocap are gained by an option program such as:

-- the plan which includes incentives for motivating employees of Innocap, while at the same time promoting a closer identity of interest between employees,

-- · non-employee directors,
+- the plan which includes incentives for motivating employees of Innocap, while at the same time promoting a closer identity of interest between employees, - · non-employee directors, - · consultants and independent contractors who provide critical services for us, - · attorneys, and - · advisors on the one hand, and the stockholders on the other.

-- · consultants,

-- · attorneys, and

-- · advisors on the one hand, and the stockholders on the other.